Pixel-wise Energy-biased Abstention Learning for Anomaly Segmentation on Complex Urban Driving Scenes: Method

-To mitigate these issues, we propose AnomalyMix, a method based on CutMix and CutPaste~\cite{yun2019cutmix,li2021cutpaste} to form $\mathcal{D}^{out}$, where we cut the anomalous objects from an outlier dataset (e.g., COCO) using its labelled masks and paste them into the images of the inlier dataset (e.g., CitySpace), where we label the pixels of the anomalous object with the class $Y+1$ -- these images are then inserted into $\mathcal{D}^{out}$.
-Our AnomalyMix addresses the two issues above because the outlier images now contain a combination of inlier and outlier pixels, allowing a balanced learning and keeping the visual context of inlier labels when training for the outlier losses.
+To mitigate these issues, we form $\mathcal{D}^{out}$ using a novel extension based on CutMix and CutPaste~\cite{yun2019cutmix,li2021cutpaste}, which we refer to as AnomalyMix.
+AnomalyMix cuts the anomalous objects from an outlier dataset (e.g., COCO) using its labelled masks and paste them into the images of the inlier dataset (e.g., CitySpace), where we label the pixels of the anomalous object with the class $Y+1$ -- these images are then inserted into $\mathcal{D}^{out}$.
+AnomalyMix addresses the two issues above because the outlier images now contain a combination of inlier and outlier pixels, allowing a balanced learning and keeping the visual context of inlier labels when training for the outlier losses.
 Furthermore, AnomalyMix can form a potentially infinite number of training images for $\mathcal{D}^{out}$ given the range of transformations to be applied to the cut objects and the locations of the inlier images that the objects can be pasted.
 Previous papers~\cite{di2021pixel,jung2021standardized} argue that re-training the whole segmentation model can jeopardise the segmentation accuracy for the inlier classes.
 Furthermore, such re-training requires a long training time, leading to inefficient optimisation.
 In this work, we propose to \textbf{fine-tune only the final classification block} using the loss in~\eqref{eq:full_loss}, instead of re-training the whole segmentation model.
 Besides being efficient, this fast fine-tuning keeps the segmentation accuracy of the model in the original dataset used for pre-training the model.
 Furthermore, an interesting side-effect of our training is that the cost function in~\eqref{eq:full_loss} will calibrate the segmentation prediction for the inlier classes.
-This happens because the terms $\ell_{pal}(.)$, $\ell^{in}_{ebm}(.)$ and $\ell^{out}_{ebm}(.)$ jointly constrain the maximisation of logits and naturally calibrate classification confidence.
+This happens because the terms $\ell_{pal}(.)$, $\ell^{in}_{ebm}(.)$ and $\ell^{out}_{ebm}(.)$ jointly constrain the maximisation of logits and naturally calibrate classification confidence (See supplementary material).